 YURTA Association: a passion at the service of the nomadic-tradition indigenous communities

-YURTA Association is basically a legal non-profit association created to give a formal status to the initiatives developed by Santiago J. Carralero in the field of the nomadic-traditions people.
-Without registred members, YURTA usually works in collaboration with other organizations and indigenous associations, but also as a specialized indepedent researching institution.
+YURTA Association is a legal non-profit association created to give a formal status to the initiatives developed by Santiago J. Carralero in the field of the nomadic-tradition cultures.
+Without registred members, YURTA usually works in collaboration with governmental institutions, organizations, indigenous associations and committed individuals when developing projects on the field or attending events, but also produces artworks and films, publishes books and issues expert reports as a specialized indepedent researching institution.

 Any kind of issues related to nomadic-tradition communities: history, traditions, culture, environment, anthropology, politics, organization, indigenous associations, international network, art and crafts, tribal-state conciliation, biocultural diversity, transboundary issues, human and indigenous rights, animal fibre, etc.